rokopt/spec/src/architecture/m1/ethereum-bridge.md

 M1 requires a validity predicate with dedicated storage to mint wrapped ETH.
 This validity predicate should be called on every inclusion of Ethereum state above.
 Its storage contains a queue of messages from the Ethereum bridge contracts.
-It also mints corresponding assets on M1, where the asset denom corresponds to `{token address on etheruem} || {min number of confirmations}`.
+It also mints corresponding assets on M1, where the asset denomination corresponds to `{token address on ethereum} || {minimum number of confirmations}`.

-The minimum number of confirmations indicated in the outgoing Ethereum message (maybe defaulting to 25 or 50 if unspecified) means the minimum number of confirmations in block depth that must be reached before the assets will be minted on M1.
+The minimum number of confirmations indicated in the outgoing Ethereum message (maybe defaulting to 25 or 50 if unspecified) specifies the minimum number of confirmations in block depth that must be reached before the assets will be minted on M1.
 This is the purpose of the message queue for this validity predicate.